2022 Major League Baseball season

 The 2022 Major League Baseball season (MLB) was originally scheduled to begin on March 31 and end on October 2.
 The 2021–22 lockout caused the season to be delayed by one week, starting on April 7.
 The regular season ended on October 5.
 The start of the season was delayed by a lockout of players, which commenced on December 2, 2021, following the expiration of the collective bargaining agreement (CBA) between the league and the Major League Baseball Players Association (MLBPA).
-On March 10, 2022, MLB and the MLBPA reached a deal on a five-year CBA, with Opening Day being held on April 7 (delayed from its originally-planned March 31), and a full 162-game schedule played.
-Under the new CBA, universal designated hitter was adopted, and the postseason was expanded to 12 teams.
+On March 10, 2022, MLB and the MLBPA reached a deal on a five-year CBA, with Opening Day being held on April 7 (delayed from its originally planned March 31), and a full 162-game schedule played.
+Under the new CBA, universal designated hitter was adopted, the postseason was expanded to 12 teams, and the regular season tie-breaker game was eliminated.
 In November 2021, the Cleveland Indians announced their new team name, the Cleveland Guardians.
 The 2022 MLB All-Star Game was held on July 19 and hosted by the Los Angeles Dodgers at Dodger Stadium in Los Angeles.

 Lockout

 On December 2, 2021, MLB owners voted unanimously to enact a lockout upon the expiration of the 2016 collective bargaining agreement between the league and the players' union.
 Issues raised between the league and union involved compensation for young players, as well as limitations on tanking to receive higher selections in the MLB draft.

 The 2021–22 lockout was the first MLB work stoppage since the 1994–95 strike.
 It instituted a transaction freeze, including the postponement of the major league portion of the Rule 5 draft.
 It would be the first year since 1920 to not have a major league phase of the Rule 5 draft, though the minor league phase will still go ahead as scheduled.

 On March 10, 2022, almost 100 days after the beginning of the lockout, MLB and the MLBPA reached a deal on a new, five-year CBA.
 Players began reporting to training camps on March 11, spring training began on March 17, and Opening Day on April 7.
-The league plans to play a full, 162-game season, and games displaced by the delayed start have been rescheduled.
+The league planned to play a full, 162-game season, and games displaced by the delayed start have been rescheduled.

 Changes in the new CBA include a pre-arbitration bonus pool for eligible young players, increased minimum salaries (increasing from $700,000 to $780,000 over the length of the deal), a draft lottery to determine the top six selections in the draft, the establishment of an international draft, and the establishment of a Joint Competition Committee that, in 2023, will oversee the adoption of future rule changes (including base sizes and pitch clocks among others).
 The National League began adopting the designated hitter on a permanent basis, after having previously used it on a temporary basis during the shortened 2020 season, while the postseason will be expanded to 12 teams.